Find out how to apply to join the register

 Your medical report can only be provided by a GP or MD who is registered with the General Medical Council or an equivalent overseas regulatory body.
 The report cannot be provided by anyone who is related to you by either birth or marriage.

 The medical practitioner must base the report on a review of the last four years’ of your medical records.
-If they do not have access to records covering that time period, they must conduct a physical examination .
+If they do not have access to records covering that time period, they must conduct an examination.
+Our rules do not specify what examination they must perform, but their report must confirm you are both physically and mentally fit.

 What does the report have to contain?